Western Pennsylvania Hockey League: Pittsburgh hockey before 1896

-In 1895, Pittsburgh officials, constructed the Schenley Park Casino which featured the first artificial ice-making plant in North America.
+In 1895, the Schenley Park Casino was built in Pittsburgh, featuring the first artificial ice-making plant in North America.
 The 1895–96 winter season also saw the first introduction of hockey in the city.
 On December 30, 1895, the Pittsburgh Press made mention of a “great international hockey and polo tournament” opening game at the Casino.
 The newspaper reported that a team consisting of ten players from Queen's University played against a group of local players from Western University (today the University of Pittsburgh) and Pittsburgh Catholic College of the Holy Ghost (today Duquesne University) and a half-hour of exhibition of hockey was played before the polo match.
 The paper noted that 2,500 to 3,000 fans showed up to watch the game, despite claims of bad weather.
 No score or records were reportedly kept but the paper did note that the team from Queen's University outplayed the Pittsburghers, who had never played the game before.